Meditation Anchors: How to Choose a Focus That Fits Today

 What is a meditation anchor in mindfulness practice?

-An anchor is not supposed to stop thoughts.
-It gives your attention somewhere clear to land while thoughts, plans, sounds, and feelings continue to appear.
-You might use the breath, feet on the floor, hands resting in the lap, the seat under you, or ambient sounds in the room.
+An anchor is not meant to shut thoughts down.
+It gives attention somewhere clear to land while plans, sounds, moods, and sensations keep appearing.
+You might use the breath, hands resting together, the support beneath you, a patch of sound in the room, or a visual point such as a movie stub on a shelf.

-Returning is the practice, not a correction after failure.
-If your mind drifts to a grocery list and you notice it, that moment counts.
-You saw the wandering.
-Then you return, without a speech in your head about doing it wrong.
+Returning is the practice, not a repair job after failure.
+If your mind drifts to a photography edit you still want to finish and you notice it, that moment matters.
+You recognized wandering.
+Then you come back without an inner lecture about doing meditation wrong.

 For a wider beginner overview, our guide on mindfulness meditation explains how anchors fit inside a full practice.